MounikaPadae10/SOC-Investigation-Reports-/Case-01-BruteForce/README.md

 ### Finding

-The remote system repeatedly attempted authentication against the:
+The source system repeatedly attempted authentication against the:

 `support`